 Christmas has always been a special month, not just for Christians but for most people.
 To many it represents a month in which families gather to celebrate time together, prepare and eat a special dinner, exchange presents, and look forward to the New Year in the hope that it will bring only more good to their lives.
-And since Corona has changed the lives of many this year in which all were forces to see of our families, it has even put a hold to celebrating Christmas with extended family and friends, making the Christmas holiday this year even more special than usual.
+Unfortunately Corona has forced us to see less of our families and has even put a hold to celebrating Christmas with our loved ones, making the Christmas holiday this year even more special than usual.

 But there is a group of people for whom celebrating Christmas is ‘special’ every year: the Christians of Iraq.
-While Christians have inhabited this region for almost 2000 years, the last two decades there has been an exodus of Christians out of Iraq.
+While Christians have inhabited this region for almost 2000 years, there has been an exodus of Christians out of Iraq in the last two decades.
 Some are even claiming that Christianity in Iraq is ‘close to extinction.’1

-But while western media have been reporting on the dwindling numbers of Iraq’s Christians, and often assigning blame to “the sectarian violence between the Shiite and Sunni Muslims of Iraq, and ISIS directly targeting christians’4,they purposely and willingly leave out the main cause of Christians fleeing Iraq.
+But while western media have been reporting on the dwindling numbers of Iraq’s Christians, and often assigning blame to “the secretarian violence between the Shiite and Sunni Muslims of Iraq, and ISIS directly targeting christians’4,they purposely and willingly leave out the main cause of Christians fleeing Iraq.

-But while there may be truth to this, the obvious other reasons why Christians flourished before the 2003 US-led invasion are never mentioned: the absence of any real Islamic religious institutionalized discrimination towards Christians or any other religious and ethnic groups.
-In fact, going back one can see a history of several religious groups, Jews, Christians and Muslims living together in relative harmony in Iraq.
-Iraq had one of the most multicultural societies in the Middle East.7 It wasn’t until the end of WWI, when the British granted some control over Iraq to the influential Hashemite Sunni-tribe they felt could be trusted to implement their preferred policies, and the re-settlement of Assyrians to Iraq who made claims to autonomy, that the first cracks appeared in the harmonious co-existence between the divers groups.
-What must be made absolutely clear here is that the frustration of the other Iraqi’ religious and ethnic groups about this was not due to these groups being anti-Sunni or anti-Assyrian.
-Rather, the frustration was based on the view that the British were invading colonialist and thus their power over and implemented policies relating to Iraq were all illegitimate.8
+But while there may be some truth to this, the obvious other reasons why Christians flourished before the 2003 US-led invasion are never mentioned: the absence of any real Islamic religious institutionalized discrimination towards Christians or towards any other religious and ethnic groups.
+In fact, going back one can see a history of several religious groups, Jews, Christians and Muslims living together in relative harmony in what was then still ‘Mesopotamia’.
+Mesopotamia and later Iraq had one of the most multicultural societies in the Middle East.7 It wasn’t until the end of WWI, when the British granted some control over Iraq to the influential Hashemite Sunni-tribe they felt could be trusted to implement their preferred policies and the re-settlement of Assyrians to Iraq who made claims to autonomy, that the first cracks appeared in the harmonious co-existence between the diverse groups.
+What must be made absolutely clear here is that the frustration of the other Iraqi religious and ethnic groups was not due to these groups being anti-Sunni or anti-Assyrian.
+Rather, the frustration was based on the view that the British were invading colonialists and thus their exercised power over Iraq was illegitimate.8

-But while it is true that starting from end of WWI the once peaceful co-existence between the different Iraqi religious and ethnic groups was disturbed, it is imperative that this is put into the perspective of political and social events of the time.
-For when we put these events into the right political perspective, the role of first the British and later the Zio-Americans becomes obvious.
-Looking at the timeline we soon discover a similar pattern: whenever the British and/or Zio-Americans meddled, pushing their own preferred policies by supporting one of Iraq’s ethnic or religious groups, only as a means to fulfil their own interests, tensions between ethnic and religious groups within Iraq arose and/or intensified.11 The last 100 years show how every Iraqi religious and ethnic group at different times become a play ball for the British and Zio-Americans.
-Thus, we cannot but conclude that, starting from the end of WWI, the lack of social cohesion and presence of animosity between the different ethnic and religious groups of Iraq was stirred up and/or stimulated and used by the British and Zio-Americans, merely to suit their own interests.
-This reason is what truly lies behind the present status quo and for Christians fleeing Iraq.
+Thus, while it is true that starting from the end of WWI the once peaceful co-existence between the different Iraqi religious and ethnic groups was disturbed, it is imperative that this is put into the perspective of political and social events of the time.
+For when we put these events into the right political perspective, the role of first the British and later the American Zionists becomes obvious.
+Looking at the timeline we soon discover a similar pattern: whenever the British and/or American Zionists meddled and pushed their own preferred policies by supporting one of Iraq’s ethnic or religious groups, as a means to fulfil their own interests, tensions between ethnic and religious groups within Iraq arose and/or intensified.11 The last 100 years show how every Iraqi religious and ethnic group at different times became a play ball for the British and Americans.
+Thus, we cannot but conclude that starting from the end of WWI the lack of social cohesion and presence of animosity between the different ethnic and religious groups of Iraq was stirred up and/or stimulated and used by the British and Americans merely to suit their own interests.
+This reason is what truly lies behind the mass exodus of Christians from Iraq in the last few decades.

-The views and opinions expressed in this article are those of the author and do not necessarily reflect those of IraqNow.
+The views and opinions expressed in this article are those of the authors and do not necessarily reflect those of IraqNow.

 1. Frank Gardener, Iraq's Christians 'close to extinction', (BBC, 23th May 2019). https://www.bbc.com/news/world-middle-east-48333923.
 Retrieved 16th December 2020.